 The majority of travel humidors are filled with Ester, Polyethylene, or Pro-Cell foam to secure and cushion the cigars.
-However, this is a double-edged sword is it leaves little space is left for the cigars themselves let alone the humidifier or hygrometer!
+However, this is a double-edged sword as it leaves little space is left for the cigars themselves, let alone the humidifier or hygrometer!

 Nevertheless, the foam has an important function in that it prevents the cigars from being loose inside the container, which could cause them to damage one another.

-Still, this may sometimes results in not having enough space for your cigars.
+Still, this may sometimes result in not having enough space for your cigars.
 Consequently, people may try to overfill their travel humidors, we could actually crush them from the inside!

 When looking for a travel humidor, consider reading some of our tips to make sure that you buy the right one to suit your needs.